gageracer/edithor/example/uiresult.md

 **Segment 22:** (445 characters)

 "But you can live.
 Fully.
 For both of us.
 That helps.
-It really does."
+It really does.".
 Over the next few months, my relationship with Alex deepened.
 The messages from Emma became less frequent but more meaningful.
 She'd send little observations: "Alex really loves when you laugh at their jokes."
 "You're happy.
 I can see it.
 I'm so proud of you."
 "Don't forget to call Mom.
 She's lonely."
 It felt less like being haunted and more like having a guardian angel.

 **Segment 23:** (478 characters)

 Emma was still part of my life, just in a different form.
 I started talking to her sometimes, out loud, when I was alone.
 "Hey Em, had a rough day.
 Work was brutal."
 A text would come: "You're stronger than you think.
-Tomorrow will be better."
+Tomorrow will be better.".
 One year after the first warning, Emma sent a different kind of message.
 2 AM, same as always.
 But this time: "I need to tell you something important.
 About the night I died."
 My blood went cold.
 We'd never talked about the accident.

 **Segment 24:** (412 characters)

 It was too painful, too final.
 "You don't have to," I typed back.
 "Yes, I do," she replied.
 "Because it wasn't an accident.
 Someone ran me off the road.
 On purpose."
 I sat up in bed, heart racing.
 "What?
 Emma, the police said—" "The police were wrong.
 There was another car.
 Dark sedan.
 It followed me from the bar.
 Forced me off the road.
-Then drove away."
+Then drove away.".
 "Why didn't you tell anyone?"
 I asked, hands shaking.

 **Segment 25:** (389 characters)